Onboarding Tips: traditional onboarding has changed due to the rise in remote workers and consultants in the workforce.

 Being in charge of onboarding requires a shift in thinking.
 For every step or deliverable, the question has to be asked, “how does this apply to our remote team members and our professional consultants?”

-Here are some things to consider when outlining onboarding procedures in modern work environments:
+Here are some onboarding tips to consider when outlining procedures in modern work environments:

 Make it Personal: Assign an Onboarding Concierge